Esthetician Schools in New Jersey

 To qualify for a skin care specialist license, you must:

 New Jersey Esthetics Careers

 Average yearly salary for esthetics in New Jersey

-The average salary for skin care specialists in New Jersey in 2020 was $43,710 annually, or $21.02 per hour, according to the Bureau of Labor Statistics (BLS).
-This is slightly more than average wages in the U.S. for skin care specialists, which come in at $41,230 per year and $19.82 per hour.
+The average salary for skin care specialists in New Jersey in 2020 was $39,760 annually, or $19.11 per hour, according to the Bureau of Labor Statistics (BLS).
+This is a bit less than average wages in the U.S. for skin care specialists, which come in at $41,700 per year and $20.05 per hour.

-Skin care specialist jobs in New Jersey are projected to increase by 17% between 2018 and 2028, much faster than the average for all jobs.
+Skin care specialist jobs in New Jersey are projected to increase by 17% between 2018 and 2028.

 The highest-paying metro areas for estheticians in New Jersey are: